njsdias/MachineLearning/PySpark/5-Recommender-Systems/README.md

 between two vectors (user profile vector and item profile vector).
 The smaller the angle between both vectors, the more similar they are to each other.

 ## Collaborative Filtering Based RS

+There are two kinds of CF:

+1. Nearest Neighbors based CF

+2. Latent Factor based CF

+CF based RS doesn’t require the item attributes or description for recommendations; instead **it works on user item interactions**.
+These interactions can be measured in various ways such as ratings, item bought, time spent, shared on another platform, etc.

+In real life, we suppose ask to our friends (colleagues, relatives, or community members), who are similar to us, for recommendations about restaurants, movies, book, place to travel.
+Our interests match in some areas and so we trust their recommendations.
+In real life, it’s easy to know who are the people falling in this circle, but when it comes to online recommendations, **the key task** in collaborative filtering is **to find the users who are most similar to you**.
+Each user can be represented by a vector that contains the feedback value of a user item interaction.

+The **user item matrix** is exactly what the name suggests.
+In the rows, we have all the unique users; and along the columns, we have all the unique items.
+The values are filled with feedback or interaction scores to highlight the liking or disliking of the user for that product.
+The user item matrix is generally **very sparse** as there are millions of items, and each user doesn’t interact with every item; so the matrix contains a lot of null values.
+There are two types of feedback that can be considered in the UI matrix:

+- Explicity Feedback: When the user gives ratings to the item after the interaction and has been experiencing the item features.
+The Explicit feedback data **contains very limited amounts of data points** as a very small percentage of users take out the time to give ratings even after buying or using the item.

+- Implicit Feedback: It is mostly inferred from the activities of the user on the online platform and is based on interactions with items.
+The challenges with implicit feedback are that it contains a lot of noisy data and therefore doesn’t add too much value in the recommendations.

+### Nearest Neighbors based CF